Okaythis/OkayRNModule/README.md

 ```

 ### **How to enroll a user**
 If the required permissions have been granted on the device, we can now proceed to enrolling the user.
-Okay SDK provides the *startEnrollment(enrollData: SpaEnrollData)* method which takes a Json with "SpaEnrollData" as key.
+Okay SDK provides the *startEnrollment(enrollData: SpaEnrollData)* method which takes a JSON SpaEnrollData object.

 ```javascript
 import messaging from '@react-native-firebase/messaging';